Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 <div style="text-align: justify">
 <p>The way it works is that I define an Tmux environmental variable that keeps
 track of whether we have a light or dark colour scheme.
-Anytime I switch, be it from Vim of a Tmux pan, the variable will be updated.
+Anytime I switch, be it from Vim of a Tmux pane, the variable will be updated.
 Existing and new Tmux panes and existing and new instances of Vim will check this variable and follow the scheme.
 </p>